adnanhz/expo-redux-boilerplate/README.md

+# DEPRECATED
+I am no longer maintaining this project.
+Use at your own risk.

 # Expo Redux Boilerplate
 A react-native boilerplate created with expo-cli and yarn.
 It contains a ready-to-use redux store alongside redux-navigation and some example code to help you get started.